 What is the best way to save for a Deposit?

 Saving for your first home may feel like an overwhelming challenge, but with the right approach, it is certainly attainable.
-The government launched the Lifetime ISA (LISA) back in 2017 - an excellent way for achieving your dream of homeownership.
+The government launched the Lifetime ISA (LISA) back in 2017 - an excellent way for achieving your dream of owning your first home.
 Anyone aged 18 and above can open a LISA and contribute up to £4,000 per year.
 The government adds a 25% bonus to your savings at the end of each tax year, meaning your money grows faster.
 For example, imagine saving £250 per month.
 In just one year, you will have saved a total of £3,000, which will earn you a bonus of £750.
 It is important to note that there are limitations on withdrawals if you plan to use the funds for anything other than purchasing your first home before turning 60.

 If you can buy with someone else, your journey to homeownership may be even shorter as you can combine your savings to boost your deposit.
 And remember, as little as 5% of the purchase price is enough to qualify for a traditional mortgage.
 Take control of your future and start saving for your first home with the help of the LISA.
 It is a smart and reliable way to make your homeownership dreams a reality.